aymanazeem/Interconnection-Queue-Agent/README.md

 The system has two halves.
 The first half builds the data.
 The second half answers questions.

 Building the data runs in four steps.
 First, ingest_queue reads the queue data and writes one clean table to DuckDB, one row per project.
-Then fetch_pdfs downloads the PJM study report PDF for each project that has one.
+Then fetch_pdfs reads the project list from the panel and downloads the PJM study report PDF for each project that has one.
 Then ingest_pdfs splits every PDF into chunks and embeds them into a Chroma vector store.
 Finally extract sends the most relevant chunks of each study to a language model, which pulls out the cost figures.
 Those figures become a cost per kW and are written back onto the project row in DuckDB.

 Answering a question uses an agent with two tools. query_queue runs read only SQL against the DuckDB panel, so the agent can find projects and their numbers. search_studies pulls the most relevant passages from the study reports, so the agent can explain why a cost is high and what upgrades drive it.
 The agent decides which tools to call, reads the results, and writes the answer.